feihong/bedtime-reminder/README.md

 # Bedtime Reminder

-Send a text message when it's time to go to bed.
+Server-side script that sends a text message to remind you to go to bed.
+The time you choose to send the message is locked to a particular timezone, so daylight savings will not disrupt the operation of this script.

 ## Installation